mithun-sudo/Distributed-Computing-with-Spark-Analyzing-Temperature-Energy-Correlation-on-a-Cluster/README.md

-# Smart-Home-IoT
+# Smart-Home-IoT, A data engineering project.

 Dataset for this project was picked from kaggle.
 Link to the dataset https://www.kaggle.com/datasets/taranvee/smart-home-dataset-with-weather-information

 ## About Dataset
-	For 350 days the energy consumption of all appliances and rooms are tracked at the regular intervals of one minute.
-Each record consists of energy consumed by various rooms and appliances for a minute.
-The objective is to group the timestamps (one minute) into a day and perform aggregations on energy consumption.
+For 350 days, the energy consumption of house appliances are tracked at the regular interval of one minute.
+Each record consists of energy consumed by the appliances and the weather conditions during that minute.

+## Objective
+The objective is to perform linear regression on temperature vs energy consumption. group the timestamps (one minute) into a day and perform aggregations on energy consumption.
 The energy consumption strongly depends on weather.
 Based on that we can classify the appliances the room into three categories
 •	Generates heat to combat the cool weather.
 •	Consumes the heat to prevent temperature from raising.